 I am starting to accept the realization — not just a knowing, but a deep knowing — that the world can take pleasure in my highly sensitive nature.
 It was created to bring love, compassion, imagination, magic, tenderness, strength, whimsy, and depth to this world.

-Our sensitivity helps us see the nuances of color in this world that others may miss.
-What a blessing if we could stop rejecting that gift, and instead use it to invite others into the beauty that we see.
+Our sensitivity helps us see the nuances of color in this world that others miss.
+What a blessing if we could stop rejecting that gift, and instead use it to invite others into the beauty that we experience.

 I believe that we cannot demand change; we can only inspire it.
-As highly sensitive people, our ability to dream and create is our gift to inspire change in the world around us.
+As highly sensitive people, our ability to dream and create is our gift.
+It truly inspires change in the world around us.

 You and I were made for freedom.
 It’s time to let our souls soar free.